 Defining and updating an 'upload-completed' callback notification URL, enabling your application to get notification from Cloudinary when an upload is complete.

-Defining image manipulations that occur automatically after upload, and generate one or more processed images - thumbnails, face-detection-based cropped versions, artistic effects like sepia or saturation, and more - to automatically fit images to your site’s look and feel (these are called 'eager image transformations').
+Defining image transformations that occur automatically after upload, and generate one or more processed images - thumbnails, face-detection-based cropped versions, artistic effects like sepia or saturation, and more - to automatically fit images to your site’s look and feel (these are called 'eager image transformations').

 Restricting image upload to certain allowed image formats.